lazaronixon/documentation-zero/.documentation_api/sections/posts.md

 <!--
 _Optional query parameters_:

-* `attribute1` - when set to true, will only return resources that are completed.
+* `attribute1` - when set to true, will only return resources that...
-* `attribute2` - when set to true, will only return resources that are completed.
+* `attribute2` - when set to true, will only return resources that...
 -->

 See the [Post model](#post-model) for more info on the response payload.